Serbia Travel Blog: Best Things To Do In Novi Sad

 Written by travel writer, Sam Ross, of The Hammock Hombre.

 Tourists who visit Serbia always tend to make the same mistake: they’ll go to Belgrade but skip Novi Sad, which is just an hour’s ride away.

 How could you miss out on the “Athens of Serbia,” the 2019 European Youth Capital, and 2021 European Capital of Culture?
-With its grandiose architecture, vibrant art and music scene, and welcoming locals, Novi Sad is an absolute must-visit in Serbia.
+With its grandiose architecture, vibrant art and music scene, and welcoming locals pack your travel essentials and come to Novi Sad, I think it’s absolute must-visit city in Serbia.

 Best Time To Visit

 Like the rest of Serbia, Novi Sad experiences warm summers and rather cold winters.
 In July and August, temperatures reach up to 81°F, while January and February can get as cold as 27°F. Because of this, we recommend visiting in the spring and fall.

 Novi Sad is connected to all other major Serbian cities, and the fastest way to get to Novi Sad is to take a bus.
 The most common route is from Belgrade, which is only an hour away and can cost as low as €3.50.

 You can also opt to take the train from Belgrade, which takes about an hour and a half, since you can find tickets for as low as €2.86 at busradar.com.